PhobGCC/PhobGCC-doc/For_Makers/Build_Guide_1.2.md

 ## Required Tools

-1. Soldering iron with a moderate size chisel tip
+1. Temperature-controlled soldering iron with a moderate size chisel tip.
+DO NOT USE AN UNCONTROLLED TEMPERATURE IRON!
 2. Flux-core solder, ideally no-clean flux (Sn63Pb37 is easier, SAC305 is lead-free for safety)
 3. Tri-Wing screwdriver and small Phillips or ideally JIS driver set
 4. Sharp tweezers